-The course will have a 40% external assessment for component 3 and 60% coursework between components 1 and 2.
+The course will have a 40% external assessment in the form of a written exam for component 3 and 60% controlled assessment in the form of coursework between components 1 and 2.

 Our Business page on the school website (here) has links to resources to help consolidate and secure students' knowledge of all key concepts at BTEC.